 Ever since being a little girl bouncing around on my welsh pony “Smokey” at pony club, the words heels down have been drummed into my ears as I am sure you can relate.
 This is not just for looks, its for safety reason to.

-From a biomechanics stand point its important to understand that heel down are like the cherry on the top.
+From a biomechanics standpoint it’s important to understand that heel down are like the cherry on the top.
 They get improved as the centre of the rider improves.
-Yes you can work on heels down from day one, if you like, but without a strong centre and balanced neutral spine it can be a hard thing to achieve and often can create a hallow back in some riders without the centre set up correctly.
-The key is to work from the centre out and once you have created this strong centre achieving heels down becomes much much easier.
+Yes, you can work on heels down from day one if you like, but without a strong centre and balanced neutral spine, it can be a hard thing to achieve and often can create a hollow back in some riders without the centre set up correctly.
+The key is to work from the center out and once you have created this strong centre achieving heels down becomes much much easier.

 Our heels and ankles are a common area that can create a blockage as they absorb the horse’s movement.
 This blockage and stiffness will affect how well you can move with the horse.